budynek aiut AIUT sp. z o. o.

 We have then,

-where C1 i C2 are integration constants.
+where C 1 and C2 are integration constants.

-From (2.18) we determine C1+C2 = 0 therefore C2 = - C1 and finally
+From (2.18) we determine C1+C2 =0 therefore C2=-C1 and finally

 Using this conversion of initial conditions and taking into account that: